kernel137/colcipher/README.md

 > **_NOTE:_**
 If a custom passkey is not provided, one is derived from the sum of the ASCII values of the plaintext itself and is inserted as the first number in the ciphertext.
 If a custom passkey is provided, it is not saved in the ciphertext.
+The custom key must be an integer larger than 0.

 The `-e`, `-d`, `-s` and `-h` flags are standalone flags requiring no additional arguments.
 These are basically switches for customizing the behaviour and handling of input and output.